Drowning Prevention & Water Safety

 Life jackets reduce the risk of drowning while boating for people of all ages and swimming abilities.
 Life jackets should be used by children for all activities while in and around natural water.
 Life jackets can also be used by weaker swimmers of all ages in and around natural water and swimming pools.
 Do not rely on air-filled or foam toys, as these are not safety devices.

-LEARN MORE & GET INVOLVED.
+LEARN MORE & GET INVOLVED:

 • Swim Seattle: Mayor Bruce Harrell, Seattle Parks and Recreation, and a host of community partners are excited to announce the launch of Swim Seattle – a NEW program designed to reduce drownings and remove barriers for Seattle children to obtain comprehensive, FREE swim lessons.
 Register today >>

-• National Injury Prevention Day 2022: HIPRC joined Injury Free Coalition, Seattle Children’s, Public Health – Seattle and King County, and SPLASHForward in “Shining a Light” on youth drowning prevention.
-Seattle’s collaborative efforts were focused on water safety by supporting the development of a racially and ethnically diverse teen lifeguard pipeline in Seattle and South King County.
-Learn about being a lifeguard & sign up >>
+• National Injury Prevention Day 2022 & 2023: The HIPRC joined Injury Free Coalition, Seattle Children’s, Public Health – Seattle and King County, and SPLASHForward in “Shining a Light” on youth drowning prevention.
+Seattle’s collaborative efforts were focused on water safety by supporting the development of a racially and ethnically diverse teen lifeguard pipeline in Seattle & King County.
+Learn about being a lifeguard & signup >>

-• Drowning Prevention Partnership with HIPRC and Seattle Children’s: In a new partnership between Harborview Injury Prevention & Research Center and Seattle Children’s Hospital, our organizations will work together to synergize existing partners towards youth drowning prevention.
+• Drowning Prevention Partnership with the HIPRC and Seattle Children’s: In a new partnership between the Harborview Injury Prevention & Research Center and Seattle Children’s Hospital, our organizations will work together to synergize existing partners towards youth drowning prevention.
 Together, we will co-develop a culturally resonant and parent-friendly drowning prevention toolkit and resource guide.
 Learn more about this monumental partnership >>

-• INSIGHT High School Program: Harborview Injury Prevention & Research Center’s virtual high school program provides valuable exposure to the medical and public health fields, emphasizes social justice, and highlights health disparities.
+• INSIGHT High School Program: The Harborview Injury Prevention & Research Center’s virtual high school program provides valuable exposure to the medical and public health fields, emphasizes social justice, and highlights health disparities.
 During the virtual course, scholars work together through four challenging, fun and busy weeks.
 As part of our curriculum, a public health communication workshop is included and focuses on drowning prevention.
-Learn more >>
+Learn more about the INSIGHT High School Program >>

 Swimming Pools Pose Serious Risks